This is the multi-page printable view of this section. Click here to print.

 Personal storage (aka home folder)

 The Personal Storage is private and is meant to store personal files (program settings, bookmarks).
 A backup service protects your home files from both hardware failures and user error (you can restore previous versions of files from up to two weeks ago).
-The available space is limited by a quota limit (since this space is not meant to be used for research data).
+The available space is limited by a quota (see Quotas) and is not intended for storing research data.

 You have two (separate) home folders: one for Linux and one for Windows (because Linux and Windows store program settings differently).
 You can access these home folders from a machine (running Linux or Windows OS) using a command line interface or a browser via TU Delft's webdata .
 For example, Windows home has a My Documents folder.
 My documents can be found on a Linux machine under /winhome/<YourNetID>/My Documents